tossiBK/habit_tracker/README.md

 ```
 pipenv shell
 ```
-* *It is suggested to run the shell.
+*It is recommed to run the shell.
 Alternativly, the run command can be used.
-For more information see the [pipenv documentation](https://pipenv.pypa.io/en/latest/)* *
+For more information see the [pipenv documentation](https://pipenv.pypa.io/en/latest/)*

 ## Tests

-This project uses **pyunit** for the unit tests.
+This project uses **pytest** for the unit tests.
 To run the unit tests open the command line tool in the project folders root and run:

 ```
 py.test
 ```
 This will automatically locate the unit tests and run them.
 For running individual tests or use extended logging functionalities, please see the documentation on the [projects website](https://docs.pytest.org/en/7.3.x/).

 ***attention: for running it, you need to be in the virtual environment shell (see instructions under installation)***

 ## Usage